dmiro/bagofwords/README.md

 * `BagOfWords` Implementing a bag of words with their frequency of usages.
 * `TextFilters` Filters for transforming a text.
 It's used in Tokenizer class.
 Including filters `upper` `lower` `invalid_chars` and `html_to_text`
 * `WordFilters` Filters for transforming a set of words.
 It's used in Tokenizer class.
 Including filters `stemming` `stopwords` and `normalize`
 * `Tokenizer` Allows to break a string into tokens (set of words).
 Optionally allows you to set filters before (TextFilters) and after (WordFilters) breaking the string into tokens.
+There are three Tokenizer subclasses `DefaultTokenizer` `SimpleTokenizer` and `HtmlTokenizer` that implements the more common filters and overwriting after_tokenizer and berofe_tokenizer methods

 ##### Examples